 During 2015, the first fully operational year of the Greater Green Island Network, emphasis was placed on social inclusion through relationship building including meetings with the wider community, and creating a series of low cost events and activities which were well received and attended.
 The meetings identified some key issues that locals wished to address; the top three being local beautification, road safety, and localised crime.

 In 2016, a follow up survey undertaken by the Greater Green Island Community Network confirmed that while there is overall satisfaction from living in the area, general personal safety is high, and there is a general feeling of neighbourliness, there are areas for improvement as identified through the local meetings, along with the need for a playground for 0 – 6 years olds in the area.
 Survey results also indicated that people were enjoying the range of activities and events that were being provided, and would continue to support activities taking place, especially if they were free and easy to access.
-It is this Survey and Community Consultation that leads the network.
+It is this Survey and Community Consultation that leads the networks projects.
+Two priorities identified by the community were the need for a 0-6 year old playground in Green Island and to work on Road Safety.
+A link to the survey results can be found here.

 In 2017 the Network was successful in two funding applications to continue projects within the community.
 Otago Community Trust donated $10,000 and the Lottery Community Fund donated $23,000.
 The network is very appreciative of these grants.
 The Greater Green Island Business Association is also a supporter of the Greater Green Island Community Network donating $100 a month towards its projects.
 Thank you all!